Nolan1324/TCGA-query-generator/README.md

 ### Copy Query
 The query will be copied to the user's clipboard, which can be pasted at [portal.gdc.cancer.gov/query](https://portal.gdc.cancer.gov/query).
 Keep in mind longer queries are slow on the website; using the [Download Manifest](#download-manifest) feature is ideal.
 #### Example
-Query type: mRNA
+Query type: mRNA<br>
 Clipboard output:
 ```
 files.file_name in ["*.htseq.counts*", "*.FPKM.txt*", "*.FPKM-UQ.txt*"] and cases.project.program.name in ["TCGA"] and cases.submitter_id in ["TCGA-05-4250","TCGA-05-4405","","TCGA-05-4415","","TCGA-05-4417"]
 ```
 ### Download Manifest
-Creates a file to download the a manifest containing all of the files found by the query.
+This action downloads a manifest file containing all of the files found by the query.
 Requires an internet connection to function.
 Note: if the file name the user selects to save the manifest to already exists, a new file will be created with a version number appended.
 #### Example
-Query type: mRNA
+Query type: mRNA<br>
 Manifest output:
 ```
 id	filename	md5	size	state